destinygg/destinypositions/docs/personal.md

 ## My Relationship

-[Melina](https://www.twitch.tv/melina) is currently my fiancée.
+[Melina](https://www.twitch.tv/melina) is my wife.
 We met in New Zealand when she was 20 years old and I was 30 years old.

 Melina and I are currently in an open/poly relationship.
 We treat each other as primary partners, though we may pursue other sexual/romantic relationships as well.